The United States

 3. The dollar gave up 3.5% against the yen as the results came in.

 During the day traders were bidding up US dollar puts, hedging against a Trump victory (a hedge that worked out quite well).
-The chart below shows USD/JPY risk reversal – the spread between the 1-week call and put implied volatility.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The chart below shows USD/JPY risk reversal – the spread between the 1-week call and put implied volatility.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.